-Charles Pellegrino is a scientist who spent more than thirty years helping to develop the field of forensic archaeology.
-James Cameron has acquired a film option on Pellegrino's To Hell and Back: The Last Train From Hiroshima and Ghosts of Hiroshima.
+Charles Pellegrino is a scientist who spent more than thirty years helping to develop the field of forensic archaeology and is the author of 21+ books.
+James Cameron’s next feature film, is based on Pellegrinos two New York Times bestsellers, Ghosts of Hiroshima (Blackstone, August 2025) and The Last Train from Hiroshima (Henry Holt, 2010) — republished as To Hell and Back: The Last Train from Hiroshima (Rowman & Littlefield2015), His other bestsellers include Her Name, Titanic (selling over one million copies), and, The Jesus Family Tomb (Co-authored with Simcha Jacobovici).
 Pellegrino continues research work in Japan and at various A-bomb test sites.
-As a forensic archaeologist, Pellegrino has worked at sites ranging from the Titanic and the flash-fossilized cities of Vesuvius to the World Trade Center, Hiroshima, and ancient tombs in Israel.
+As a forensic archaeologist, Pellegrino has worked at sites ranging from the Titanic (inquire about Titanic lectures) and the flash-fossilized cities of Vesuvius to the World Trade Center, Hiroshima, and ancient tombs in Israel.
 Pellegrino is an explorer who has traveled in submersibles to deep-ocean hydrothermal vents and (twice) to the Titanic.
 Pellegrino is a science advisor to James Cameron for the Avatar Series and also served as a science advisor to Cameron for his film, Titanic.

 Pellegrino’s books Darwin’s Universe and Time Gate introduced the Jurassic Park recipe — which became the science behind the fiction for Michael Crichton’s novel and the Spielberg film.
 His SF novel Flying to Valhalla informed James Cameron’s Avatar series, on which Pellegrino serves as a scientific consultant.
 The Killing Star (co-authored with George Zebrowski), informed the Battlestar Galactica reboot and The Three Body Problem.